 New Year’s Resolution

 It’s a new year!
-Now is the time to make a new life resolution.
+Panahon na para mag himo og bag-o nga resolusyon sa kinabuhi.
 Not just any kind, but one that will last for the rest of the year.
 The most effective way to create New Year’s resolution is by being minimalist.
-Whether you want to transition to a new career, save more money, lose more weight, or make new friends, effective New Year’s resolutions should be easy to follow, easy to track, and easy to remember.
-How do you make this possible?
-By keeping it minimal—few items that only requires a few steps to get done.
+Whether you want to transition to a new career, save more money, lose more weight, or make new friends, effective New Year’s resolutions should be easy to follow, easy to track, and easy to remember—minimalist, like I said.
+Have only a few items that requires only a few steps to get done.

-Oh, and by the way, I believe you should start something new anytime you want.
-Just like what Penelope Cruz said in Vanilla Sky: “Every passing minute is another chance to turn it all around.”
-Each passing minute—truly—is a chance to start over again, NOT just on every 1st of January.
-But since it is the beginning of the year, why not take advantage of the momentum?
-Let’s go and let nothing stop us.
-Not even the fact that most New Year’s resolutions fail.
+You can start something new anytime you want.
+Penelope Cruz said in Vanilla Sky: “Every passing minute is another chance to turn it all around.”
+Truly—NOT just on every 1st of January.
+But the beginning of the years symbolic, so why not take advantage of the momentum?
+Even if most New Year’s resolutions fail, let nothing deter us!

 80% of New Year’s Resolutions Fail

 The truth is that 80% of resolutions fail by February (U.S. News and World Report).
 It certainly has been true with me in the past.
 I make New Year’s resolutions only to forget about them by February.
-There are many reasons for this.
+Naay daghan rason ngano ni sya.
 The popular business magazine and website Inc. said the problem lies in the psychology behind the word resolution.
 While U.S. News health section identified holiday remorse as the culprit.
 But it’s more than that.
 It’s the length of time (365 days), the way you structure your goals, the lack of accountability, etc. check out Lifehack.org published article on 10 reasons why New Year’s resolution fail.

 Strategies on how to keep your New Year’s resolutions are just as abundant.
 From exercising to treating yourself to some delicious food, hundreds of websites give hundreds of advice.
 The most research-backed article is probably the one by the American Psychological Association.
 I encourage you to read the article and adapt the ones that would really work for you.

-A Filipino has many obstacle to overcome.
-In her desire to succeed in life, she will try to tackle all of them at once.
-A Filipino also has many dreams and desires.
-In his pursuit of those dreams, he will try to pursue them all at once.
+Filipinos have many obstacle to overcome.
+In your desire to succeed in life, you will try to tackle all of them at once.
+Filipinos also have many dreams and desires.
+In your pursuit of those dreams, you will try to pursue them all at once.
 That is where the challenge lies with setting goals and making New Year’s resolutions.
-We attack on all fronts.
-We go in many directions.
-But today, I’m going to show you how to keep it simple.
-Read on…
+You attack on all fronts.
+You go in many directions.
+In this blog, I’m going to show you how to keep it simple.

 The Minimalist Approach

-Your list of New Year’s resolution should only be three items or less.
-Commit to three goals to which you can maximally give your time, energy, and attention.
+Your New Year’s resolutions should only be three items or less.
+Commit to these three goals to which you can maximally give your time, energy, and attention.